First Aid Checklist for the Workplace

 Other Supplies

-In addition to these supplies, stock a blanket and resuscitation equipment near your first aid kit.
-These items can be lifesaving as you wait for professional help to arrive.
+Consider storing a blanket and basic resuscitation equipment near the first aid kit; these items can be lifesaving while awaiting professional help.

 First Aid Manual